 Alaric is an experienced commercial barrister specialising primarily in business disputes and insolvency.
-His practice covers a wide range of commercial litigation, civil fraud, employment related litigation, company and partnership disputes and all aspects of insolvency, both individual and corporate.
+His practice covers a wide range of commercial litigation, costs, civil fraud, employment related litigation, company and partnership disputes and all aspects of insolvency, both individual and corporate.

 Areas of expertise